douglampe/ha-lcars-panel/README.md

 ## Acknowledgements

 Inspired by this [LCARS Home Assistant Theme](https://github.com/th3jesta/ha-lcars), and this [LCARS HTML/CSS Framework](https://github.com/joernweissenborn/lcars).
+[LCARS UI](https://github.com/louh/lcars) encouraged me to use Vue instead of vanilla JavaScript.
+Thanks to
-Thanks to [HA Lovelace Connector](https://github.com/iva-stolnik/vue-ha-lovelace-connector) for cracking the code on wrapping a Vue SFC as a custom component.
+[HA Lovelace Connector](https://github.com/iva-stolnik/vue-ha-lovelace-connector) for cracking the code on wrapping a Vue SFC as a custom component.
 Shout out to [Name That Color](https://chir.ag/projects/name-that-color/) for helping give a name to colors I grabbed from various samples and for linking to [Colblindor](https://www.color-blindness.com/color-name-hue/) which provided the list of available colors.
+Thanks to [LCARS Anomations](https://youtube.com/playlist?list=PLah0JzbIlDe8vDgRiKqmX7yTxDFh4yEYA&si=UuGOlyX1Z4b-LT1n) on YouTube for inspiration for components and demos.